 In a simpler example, a business owner named John decides to incorporate.
 During this process, John elects against including the stock's par value in the charter of the corporation.
 Instead of including the par value, he includes a stated value of $1 per share for 1,000 shares of stock and issues all of these shares to himself.

 After issuing the stock shares to John, the corporation's common account for stocks will be credited for $1,000, which represents the value of the 1,000 shares of stock.
 This stated value that John created doesn't represent the amount he paid to own those shares or the fair market value of the stocks.
 The amount is similar to a par value.

 Par Value Stock vs No Par Value Stock

 When a corporation issues a par value for a share of stock, this amount is what is outlined in the charter of the company that issued the share.
 Par value is also referred to as face value because it represents the value that would be printed on a stock certificate or bond.
 It represents the lowest amount that would be paid per stock share.

 If you need help with stated value stock, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.